Kakamaga County has confirmed its first patient to test positive for the coronavirus disease.

 Governor Wycliffe Oparanya revealed that the patient is a 19-year-old student, who recently returned from overseas.

-The governor said that all individuals who came to contact with the patient have been traced.
+The governor said that all the individuals who came into contact with the patient have been traced.

 A boda boda rider who carried the student when he arrived in the town is quarantined at Kakamega County Referral Hospital.

 Immediate family members have been subjected to tests and asked to self-isolate themselves for 14 days.